Category Archives: Fiona Watt

 Link Between Hair Cells and Fat Cells may Lead to Fat Dissolving Cream

-Highlights the importance of epidermal Wnt signaling in synchronizing adipocyte differentiation with the hair growth cycle.
+“Epidermal Wnt/β-catenin as a critical initiator of a signaling cascade that induces adipogenesis and highlight the role of epidermal Wnt signaling in synchronizing adipocyte differentiation with the hair growth cycle.”

 Fat Dissolving Cream

-Apparently, the implications of this work are that a fat dissolving cream could soon be invented.
+Apparently, the implications of the above work are that a fat dissolving cream could soon be invented.
+The protein that activates hair follicle growth has been shown to also inhibit fat production.

 Of course most of us are interested in the hair loss aspect of this research and not too concerned about the fat cells link.
-However, excessive fat/obesity is now becoming as common as baldness in men, and is in fact far more common than baldness in women.
-Many obese people do not eat too much and are not lazy as often depicted in the media.
+However, excessive fat/obesity is now becoming as common as baldness in men.
+And obesity is far more common than baldness in women.
+Many obese people do not eat too much and are not lazy as usually depicted in the media.

 Rather, their genetics and hormonal makeup often makes it close to impossible for them to loose and keep too much weight off.
 Even with their best effort to exercise and limit caloric intake daily, some people will always be 50 pounds overweight.